-Prayer and Intercession Practicum will be to help each student enhance the development of their personal prayer life and embrace prayer as a high calling.
-They will explore prayer from a Biblical and historical perspective, participate in all aspects of the prayer life of a local church and of course, there will be much time spent in prayer.
+Prayer and Intercession Practicum will help students enhance the development of their personal prayer lives and embrace prayer as a high calling.
+They will explore prayer from a Biblical and historical perspective, participate in all aspects of the prayer life of a local church and, of course, there will be much time spent in prayer.
 3 Semester Hours